Meeks91/RxRecyclerViewArrayListAdapter/README.md

 **Usage:**

-1. Create an instance of RxRecyclerViewArrayList to use as the data source:
+1. Create an instance of RxRecyclerViewArrayList to use as the data source.

-    create an RxRecyclerViewArrayList.
     Put the data type (e.g. String) you want in the diamond brackets. val rxArrayList = RxRecyclerViewArrayList<DataType>()

 2. Binding the instance of the RxRecyclerViewArrayList to the RecyclerView.